 The formal enacting of the joint arrangement is at Silver Standard's option, following a preliminary period of up to 18 months (the "Preliminary Period") that commenced October 1st, 2015, in which the two companies will work together to advance the understanding of the Chinchillas deposit and evaluate the feasibility of combining the two operations.
+In its August 10th, 2016 Second Quarter results news release, Silver Standard announced that it expects to be able to make a decision to exercise the option and move forward with the project in the fourth quarter of this year (see SEDAR for full news release).

 Under the terms of the agreement, Golden Arrow will be a 25% owner of the new joint arrangement.
 The Pirquitas silver mine is located approximately 30 kilometres from Chinchillas, and the operation includes a 4,000 tpd mill and processing plant on site.
-Pirquitas produced 10.3 million ounces of silver and 9.5 million pounds of zinc in $2015^{1}$ .
+Pirquitas produced 10.3 million ounces of silver and 9.5 million pounds of zinc in 20151.